malnick/technoblogic/source/blog/resume/index.markdown

 December 2013 - Present

-Pro services @puppetlabs: Customer-facing problem solving role.
+Pro services @puppetlabs: Help deploy Puppet Enterprise to customer sites and consult on customer needs developing Puppet modules and code as needed.
 Teach the Puppet DSL at various public and private venues.
-Contribute to the development of Puppet in the areas of rapid deployment/continuous integration; trouble-shooting and QA testing of new puppet-oriented technologies such as R10k; develope respec tests for unit and integration testing of Puppet code.
-Help deploy Puppet Enterprise to customer sites and consult on customer needs developing Puppet modules and code as needed.
+Contribute to the development of Puppet in the areas of rapid deployment/continuous integration; trouble-shooting and QA testing of new puppet-oriented technologies.

 ###Cart Logic, Inc. Development & Operations